 12 tbsp water

 2 tbsp black treacle

-Place in the oven using the wire rack on shelf 2.
-Time the cake for one hour then reduce the oven temperature to 120ºC and continue to bake for a further three hours or until the cake feels firm to the touch and a skewer inserted in the centre come out clean.
+Place in the Oven using the wire rack on shelf position 2.
+Time the cake for an hour then reduce the oven temperature to 120ºC and continue to bake for a further three hours or until the cake feels firm to the touch and a skewer inserted in the centre comes out clean.